Age: 4.5 years

 Sex: Spayed female

-Kids: 8 and up, dog savvy
+Kids: Yes, 10+, dog savvy

 Fenced Yard: Preferred

 In the language of flowers, the poppy is a symbol of hope and resurrection.
 So it is a fitting name for our own bright flower, who has overcome more in her 4 years than most dogs do in a lifetime.
 Now, sweet Poppy is looking for a home where she can put down her roots and bloom.
 Maybe it’s yours!

 Bred by an unscrupulous “breeder” who was more interested in fad colors than health, Poppy suffers from a number of congenital ailments, including intervertebral disc disease, brachycephalic syndrome, severely bowed legs, and luxating patellas (kneecaps that slide out of place).
 Despite contracting parvovirus as a puppy, she was sold and shipped from Georgia to New York, where her new owner was greeted by a tiny, barely breathing Frenchie covered in feces and vomit.
 Poppy fought hard and pulled through, but her health remained poor.
 After exhausting what seemed like every resource and possibility, her owner made the selfless decision to surrender Poppy to FBRN.